 - Observe/Assist: The student will observe procedures and assist with patient care, positioning of patient and part, tube orientation and angulation, setting exposure factors, etc. The student's performance should demonstrate an interest in learning. - The student also has didactic instruction and laboratory demonstration of the selected procedures.
 After completion of the course test and lab simulation of the procedure, the student may proceed to the pre-competency phase. - Pre-competency: The student will perform all aspects of the examination under the direct supervision of a registered technologist. - Final competency: After the student has demonstrated that s/he can perform a particular procedure, a final competency will be requested by the student.
-The final competency will may include an oral component to be completed with a clinical faculty instructor. - Competency Check-off: After the student completes their pre-competencies and a final competency in clinic, the student will be required to complete and successfully pass a competency check-off in Canvas.
-As part of this process, the student will submit the exam information to the Clinical Coordinator using the Competency Check-off Information form in the Clinical Canvas course.
-The Clinical Coordinator will review this information and these images using the Competency Check-off Qualification rubric.
-If the student scores over an 85 on this rubric, the Clinical Coordinator will assign the student the competency check-off test for completion.
-The competency check-off test will either be proctored in the classroom or by using a Lockdown browser.
-The student will have ONLY FOUR WEEKS after he/she performs the final comp in clinic or an automatic five (5) point deduction will occur for that competency.
-SIX WEEKS after a final comp in clinic without completion of competency checkoff will be an automatic TEN-point deduction on that competency.
-The passing grade for a competency check-off test will be an 85.
+The final competency will be performed under direct supervision of a registered technologist, but requires the student complete the exam with no help needed. - Competency Check-off: After the student completes their precompetencies and final competency in clinic, the student will be required to complete and successfully pass a Competency Validation Exam in Canvas. - 1) The student will submit the exam information to the Clinical Coordinator using the Clinical Competency Documentation module in the Clinical Canvas course.
+The student will have ONLY TWO WEEKS after he/she performs the final comp in clinic to complete the Clinical Competency Documentation module in Canvas.
+Final competencies will not be accepted after this deadline. - 2) The Clinical Coordinator will review the Competency Check-off information and exam images using the Competency Qualification rubric.
+If the student scores over an 85 on this rubric, the Clinical Coordinator will assign the student the Competency Validation Exam for completion. - 3) The Competency Validation Exam will either be proctored in the classroom or by using a Lockdown browser.
+The student will have TWO WEEKS to complete the Competency Validation Exam in Canvas once it has been assigned.
+Failure to complete the Exam within the two-week deadline will require the student to complete another final competency.
+The passing grade for a competency checkoff test will be an 85.
 Failure to obtain an 85 on a competency check-off will require the student to complete the check-off again.
 As the questions are randomized, no two check-offs are exactly alike.
 If the student does not pass the competency check-off a second time, they will be required to repeat the final competency in clinic prior to completing the competency check-off again.
 After the competency check-off is successfully completed, a student may perform the procedure under indirect supervision.

 Each of these steps 1.
 Observe/Assist, 2.
 Pre-competency and 3.
 Final competency is to be documented by a radiographer in the clinical setting or by the clinical preceptor.
-The Competency check-off will be completed by the process dictated above after initiated by completion of the Competency check-off form by the student.
-Steps one and two may vary in the number of times necessary to perform prior to the final competency.
+The Competency Validation Exam will be completed by the process dictated above after initiated by completion of the Competency check-off form by the student.
+Steps may vary in the number of times necessary prior to the final competency.